 OUR EFFORTS AND VOLUNTEERING EXPERIENCE

-Over the past 3years, volunteers have embarked on medical outreaches and worked in a manner that wasn’t desirable.
+Over the past 3 years, volunteers have embarked on medical outreaches and worked in a manner that wasn’t desirable.
 The lack of ideal logistics and inadequacy of some materials hampered service delivery.
 Some times we could see a sense of dissatisfaction expressed on the faces of most of the volunteers especially in times when we needed to improvise.
-Thus having a standardized Mobile Outreach Laboratory stocked with modern logistics / materials, and dispatched to the rural communities would facilitate the work of the Local Health Professionals and our prospective medical volunteers.
-This would make a greater impact in the lives of the community folks.
+Thus having a Mobile Outreach Laboratory stocked with modern logistics / materials, and dispatched to the rural communities would facilitate the work of the Local Health Professionals and our medical volunteers.

--Establishment of 'A MOBILE OUTREACH -CLINIC AND LABORATORY' system to render FREE services to the Rural Folks would help answer this problem in many rural settings.
+Establishment of 'A MOBILE OUTREACH -CLINIC AND LABORATORY' system to render FREE services to the Rural Folks whiles offering Commercial services (for sustainability) to the urban dwellers would help answer this problem in many rural settings.